Commitment to Diversity and Inclusion Actions and Events

 Joy DeGruy Seminar – Springfield College, in collaboration with Amherst College, hosted a virtual seminar by scholar and author Joy DeGruy on her book, Post Traumatic Slave Syndrome.
 DeGruy shared how the book addresses the residual impacts of generations of slavery and opened discussion of how the Black community can use the strengths they have gained in the past to heal the present.

-The Pain and Power of the N-Word – Members of the Office of Multicultural Affairs, Men of Excellence, and Department of Athletics collaborated to host Smith College Associate Professor of History Elizabeth Stordeur Pryor, PhD.
-On the panel with Pryor were Director of Multicultural Affairs Felicia R. Lundquist; Coordinator of Student-Athlete Leadership Development and Sports Communications Assistant Adaeze Alaeze-Dinma; Student Trustee Kris Rhim, Class of 2021; Student Trustee-Elect Sabrina Williams, Class of 2022; Brianna D'Haiti, Class of 2022; Dereck Webb, Class of 2021; Luther Wade, Class of 2022; and Colby Wilson, Class of 2023.
+The Pain and Power of the N-Word – Members of the Office of Diversity, Equity, and Inclusion; Men of Excellence; and Department of Athletics collaborated to host Smith College Associate Professor of History Elizabeth Stordeur Pryor, PhD.
+On the panel with Pryor were Director of the Office of Diversity, Equity, and Inclusion, Felicia R. Lundquist; Coordinator of Student-Athlete Leadership Development and Sports Communications Assistant Adaeze Alaeze-Dinma; Student Trustee Kris Rhim, Class of 2021; Student Trustee-Elect Sabrina Williams, Class of 2022; Brianna D'Haiti, Class of 2022; Dereck Webb, Class of 2021; Luther Wade, Class of 2022; and Colby Wilson, Class of 2023.
 Participants were challenged to examine their personal and professional histories with the N-word, the historical and cultural connection to the word, and the feelings and consequences associated with casual or uninformed usage of such a painful and powerful word.

 Office of YMCA Relations